chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Welcome

-Good morning, and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at ISWC 2025 in Nara.
+Good morning, and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at International Semantic Web Conference (ISWC) 2025 in Nara.

-My name is Canan, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAM (Galleries, Libraries, Archives, and Museums) institutions and their collections.
+My name is **Canan**, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAM (Galleries, Libraries, Archives, and Museums) institutions and their collections.

-This tutorial follows a learning-by-doing approach.
+This tutorial follows a **learning-by-doing approach**.
 That means we will not only discuss ontology-based data modeling – we will work with real data and model step by step together.

 ## Abaout the Team and the SODa Project

 My colleagues and I are members of the ![SODa project team](https://sammlungen.io/projekt).

-SODa is dedicated to developing sustainable infrastructures for research data and scientific collections.
+**SODa** is dedicated to developing sustainable infrastructures for research data and scientific collections.

 The SODa project supports the development of data competencies in the context of scientific collections.

 In Germany alone, there are more than 1,200 scientific collections at universities—ranging from zoology to mineralogy, botany, archaeology, game studies, and more.

-They constitute a vital foundation for research-based knowledge production, disciplinary development, and academic teaching.
+They constitute a vital foundation for
+* research-based knowledge production,
+* disciplinary development,
+* and academic teaching.

 But they also require structured and interoperable data management to stay sustainable.

 This is exactly where WissKI and ontology-based data modeling can support real research workflows.

 ## About the Team

-Together with my colleagues Gudrun and Mark, we designed this tutorial.
+Together with my colleagues **Gudrun** and **Mark**, we designed this tutorial.

 <table>
   <tr>